-Our Academy's Preventing Extremism and Radicalisation Policy also draws upon DfE Guidance "Keeping Children Safe in Education, 2019", HM government document "Prevent strategy: A guide for local partners in England" and the "Counter Terrorism and Security Act 2015".
+Our Academy's Preventing Extremism and Radicalisation Policy also draws upon DfE Guidance - Keeping Children Safe in Education, 2024, HM government document - Prevent Duty Guidance: England and Wales (2023) and the Counter Terrorism and Security Act 2015.

 The Counter-Terrorism and Security Act 2015 contains a duty on specified authorities, which includes all schools including academies, free schools, maintained schools and studio schools to have due regard to the need to prevent people from being drawn into terrorism.
 The new legislation will be measured through various inspection frameworks, with schools and Children's Services measured through OFSTED.
 The government will be producing guidance to help schools deliver the required standards (issued under section 29 of the Act).